 - Third Floor (download PDF)

-Group Study Rooms
+Study Rooms

-There are 15 study rooms in the Law Library, designated exclusively for Law School use.
-The rooms may be reserved for two consecutive hours by groups of two or more law students.
+The study rooms may be reserved for two consecutive hours by groups of two or more law students.
 Study groups may sign up for only two 2-hour blocks in a given room each day.
 Groups must occupy a room within 15 minutes of their scheduled reservation, or lose their reservation for that hour.
 Unoccupied study rooms are available on a first-come-first-served basis to any group of two or more law students.
 No food or drink is allowed in any study room.

 For tips on study groups (including best practices, study group activities, and study group technology tools), see the Student Groups for Law Students research guide.